MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 [Back to list](#kiosk-xml-code-samples) <br>
 Return to [Supported scenarios for kiosk mode based on identity type](hololens-kiosk.md#supported-scenarios-for-kiosk-mode-based-on-identity-type)

-### Multiple app assigned access profile for one Azure AD account using auto-logon for one app
+### Multiple app assigned access profile for one Azure AD account for one app

 :::code language="xml" source="samples/kiosk-sample-multi-app-single-aad-auto.xml" highlight="7,13":::